-With conferences upon us and a new reporting period staring us down, it is the perfect time to evaluate where are students stand after their first reporting period, and to possibly re-adjust our grouping.
+With conferences upon us and a new reporting period staring us down, it is the perfect time to evaluate where our students stand after their first reporting period, and to possibly re-adjust our grouping.

-Let me explain the method to the madness behind the diamond.
+Let me explain the method to the madness behind “the diamond.”
 It is designed to rank students by a common piece of data and allow you to get a snapshot of where each student falls in regard to proficiency.
 You will naturally see groups emerge once you have plotted each student onto the diamond.

 While it seems a bit counter-intuitive, the students with the lowest scores go towards the top of the diamond.
 If you look closely, you will note that these top sections are labeled as Tier 2 and Tier 3 as well as IEP.
 On the flip-side of the coin, students who are achieving above grade level and have higher data points, will be placed towards the bottom of the diamond where it is labeled GT.